We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These daily disposable lenses are made from silicone hydrogel, (in this case, comfilcon A) which allows oxygen to freely pass through to your corneas, which may increase comfort.

 These lenses may be good for people with astigmatism.
 They also have a high water content, which helps make them a comfortable choice for people with dry eye.
+According to the manufacturer, these lenses keep your eyes 78% hydrated after 16 hours of use.
+That’s the same level that your natural eye would have.

 These lenses are daily disposables.